 Online shopping is here to stay.
 It was already on a steady upward trend, and the social distancing measures put in place in 2020 have further sped up the move online.
 So, whether you have only just started your e-commerce business, or your business has been around for a while, you’re probably here because you’re looking for ways to grow.
-Read on to find out 10 ways how to grow e-commerce business.
+Read on to find out 10 ways how to grow an eCommerce business.

 Grow your eCommerce business with these 10 tips.

 At the basic level, there are two ways to grow your e-commerce business: get more new customers or get your existing customers to buy again.
 Both increase revenue, allowing you to scale.
-Follow these 10 tips on how to grow eCommerce business to start making more sales with both your new and existing customers.
+Follow these 10 tips on how to grow an eCommerce business to start making more sales with both your new and existing customers.

 1. Nurture your existing customers

 Some people make the mistake to think they have to find a new group of customers to grow.
 The truth is, your existing customers are your easiest target.
 Loyal customers buy more products and also higher-value products.
 Besides, marketing to them is cheaper: they already know you, so they’re easier to convert.

 Especially if your budget is low, it’s smart to focus on nurturing your existing customers to get them to come back.

 How to get existing customers to buy again:

 - Early access to new products

 - Create a loyalty program where they collect points towards spending